 This course explains the ethical behavior of a professional sonographer within the medical setting.
 Emphasis will be placed on the Society of Diagnostic Medical Sonography Code of Ethics, patient rights and associated medico-legal implications.
+The course concludes in the the clinical setting as the student sonographer prepares for the profession of diagnostic medical sonography.

-DMS 322 Vascular Physics & Instrumentation I
+DMS 322 Vascular Technology & Instrumentation I